jsbroks/imantics/README.md

 - VOC

 This version fix color order changes from BGR to RGB introduced in version 0.1.12 (or at least after 0.1.9).
+This version also fix infinite loop in Annotation.coco() thank's to george-gca work. (cherry-pick george-gca fix).
 Also note that v0.1.12 is actually the official imantics pip version, but this version is buggous.
-Stay on master branch to benefit from unreleased 0.1.13 version that fix problems (except color order change)
+Stay on master branch to benefit from unreleased 0.1.13 version that fix problems (except color order change and infinite loop)

 so instead of
 ```